Art of Texas State Parks

 Given the alchemy that occurs when fine artists collide with exquisite landscape, it seems only natural to encourage such visual chemistry.
 William E. Reaves and Linda J. Reaves, A Century of Texas State Parks: Reflections, Recollections, and Aspirations

-This exhibition also explores the 100 year history of the Texas Parks and Wildlife Department.
-Established in 1923 by the 38th Texas Legislature to provide conservation and management of public lands, the TPWD has expanded to 95 sites that represent 627,000 acres of public land.
-These sites — 74 state parks, 13 historic sites, and 8 natural areas — preserve Texas’ landscapes, provide refuge and habitat for native plants and animals, and offer an increasingly urban population places to connect to the natural world.
+Established in 1923 by the 38th Texas Legislature to provide conservation and management of public lands, the Texas State Park System has expanded to 89 sites that represent 640,000 acres of public land.
+These sites — 74 state parks, 6 state historic sites, and 9 state natural areas — preserve Texas’ landscapes, provide refuge and habitat for native plants and animals, and offer an increasingly urban population places to connect to the natural world.

-The exhibition is supported by The Meadows Center for Water and the Environment, Texas State University
+Art of Texas State Parks is supported by The Meadows Center for Water and the Environment, Texas State University.
+Additional support provided by Texas Parks and Wildlife Foundation and H-E-B.

 The Bullock Museum, a division of the Texas State Preservation Board, is funded by Museum members, donors, and patrons, the Texas State History Museum Foundation, and the State of Texas.